LarsGielen/CLOUD_Services/gRPC-MessageService/README.md

 # Notes

 Update the server address in the client code to match your server configuration.
-You can find change the server port in the appsettings.json file inside the Properties folder. for normal gRPC clients (Http2), the default is `https://localhost:6061`.
+You can find the server port in the appsettings.json file inside the Properties folder. for normal gRPC clients (Http2), the default is `https://localhost:6061`.
 For browser based clients (Http1), the default is `https://localhost:6060`